RobertDeBiro/C_Programs/Processes/5.Process_comm-FIFO/Readme.md

     int open(const char *pathname, int flags, mode_t mode);

  - opens fifo file specified by the *pathname*
-    - however, it can be oppened only if other process started reading from it
-    - that is because fifo actually replaces a pipe - it is a file that acts like a pipe
-    - since pipe is opened on both ends, the fifo must be also
  - flags:
     - O_RDONLY
     - O_WRONLY